Who experiences social exclusion?

 - Women are more likely to be excluded than men.

-- Some 44% people over 65 experience exclusion – more than any other age group.
+- Some 44% of people over 65 experience exclusion – more than any other age group.

 - More than half of the Australians who have a disability or long-term health condition experience social exclusion.

-- Early school leavers are much more likely to experience exclusion than those with a diploma or degree.
+- Early school leavers are three times as likely to experience exclusion as those with a diploma or degree.

-- More than 36% of single-person and lone-parent households experience social exclusion.
+- More than 36% of single-person and almost 40% of lone-parent households experience social exclusion.

 - Public housing tenants experience social exclusion at more than twice the rate of people living elsewhere.